+SUPPORT AC TIVITIES

 FUNCTIONAL CENTRE ACTIVITIES

-Definition: Activities required for the operation/maintenance of the functional centre and for the benefit of staff.
-This category includes, but is not limited to:

-- Functional Centre Management - Clerical Activities - Orienting staff and students - Recording and calculating workload and other statistical data - Preparing documentation for meetings - Collecting and compiling departmental statistics - Administrative activities for Health Information Management/Registration services - Employee meetings (both formal and informal) - Assigning of work, organizing employees, updating procedures, etc. - Maintaining a safe and tidy work environment, equipment maintenance, ordering supplies, inventory control - Participating in functional centre quality improvement activities - Travel (internal and external) related to any of the above activities and patient portering.
+Definition Activities required for the operation/maintenance of the functional centre and for the benefit of staff.
+This category includes, but is not limited to: -Functional Centre Management -Clerical Activities -Orienting staff and students -Recording and calculating workload and other statistical data -Preparing documentation for meetings -Collecting and compiling departmental statistics -Administrative activities for Health Information Management/Registration services -Employee meetings (both formal and informal) -Assigning of work, organizing employees, updating procedures, etc. -Maintaining a safe and tidy work environment, equipment maintenance, ordering supplies, inventory control -Participating in functional centre quality improvement activities -Travel (internal and external) related to any of the above activities and patient portering.

+Time Recording Actual Time

+Methodology Item for Count N/A

-ORGANIZATIONAL/PROFESSIONAL
+item for count ORGANIZATIONAL/PROFESSIONAL

-Definition: Activities that are performed for the general functioning and direct benefit of the organization, community or profession.
-Includes, but is not limited to:
+Definition Activities that are performed for the general functioning and direct benefit of the

-- Board/committee functions

-- Activities performed during worked hours related to preparation, attendance and followup of health service organization board/committee functions. e.g. Accreditation teams, Occupational Health and Safety Committees, etc.

-- Public relations

-- Activities directly associated with the public relations function of the health service organization.
-E.g. planning, meetings and participation in the event, e.g. media events, information programs, preparing articles for publications, etc.

-- Court Appearances and Discoveries
+Definition organization, community or profession.
+Includes, but is not limited to: -Board/committee functions -Activities performed during worked hours related to preparation, attendance and follow-up of health service organization board/committee functions. e.g. Accreditation teams, Occupational Health and Safety Committees, etcPublic relations -Activities directly associated with the public relations function of the health service organization.
+E.g. planning, meetings and participation in the event, e.g. media events, information programs, preparing articles for publications, etcCourt Appearances and Discoveries -Professional activities such as services provided to the professional, scientific

-- Professional activities such as services provided to the professional, scientific and local communities, agencies, and service groups during worked hours.
-E.g. participation in professional association committees

-- Advocacy on behalf of one's profession

-- Travel related to the above activities.
+and local communities, agencies, and service groups during worked hours.
+E.g. participation in professional association committees -Advocacy on behalf of one's profession -Travel (internal and external) related to the above activities.

+Time Recording Actual Time

+Methodology

+Item for Count N/A

 TEACHING/INSERVICE

-Definition: Activities devoted to the dissemination of knowledge by staff, through lectures, presentations, observations or direct participation as well as in-service education received by staff.
-It includes, but is not limited to placements of HIS students, information sessions for other staff, and formal lectures to university/college students.

-- Students: Activities associated with the preparation, orientation, instruction, supervision, and/or evaluation of students prior to, during, or immediately following their placements. - Professionals: Activities associated with the preparation, orientation, presentation, and/or instruction of other professional staff such as nurses, physicians, medical students, etc. - Academic: Activities involved in the preparation and presentation of course/lecture material to students and evaluation of students as part of the academic curriculum. - Inservice Education: Activities such as brief, in-house education sessions presented by other staff, orientation to new procedures or equipment, grand rounds, reading of professional journals, etc. - Travel related to the above activities
+Definition Activities devoted to the dissemination of knowledge by staff, through lectures, presentations, observations or direct participation as well as in-service education received by staff.
+It includes, but is not limited to placements of HIS students, information sessions for other staff, and formal lectures to university/college students. -Students: Activities associated with the preparation, orientation, instruction, supervision, and/or evaluation of students prior to, during, or immediately following their placements. -Professionals: Activities associated with the preparation, orientation, presentation, and/or instruction of other professional staff such as nurses, physicians, medical students, etc. -Academic: Activities involved in the preparation and presentation of course/lecture material to students and evaluation of students as part of the academic curriculum. -Inservice Education: Activities such as brief, in-house education sessions presented by other staff, orientation to new procedures or equipment, grand rounds, reading of professional journals, etc. -Travel (internal and external) related to the above activities

 NOTE: Professional Development requiring Education Leave is excluded from this category as the time is considered 'benefit hours', not part of 'worked hours'.
-Professional Development activities are longer in duration, more formal, educational events such as annual conferences, courses, symposiums, and workshops.
+Professional development activities are longer, more formal, discipline-specific

+and are usually greater than 1⁄2 day in duration.
+Professional association annual

+conferences, courses, symposiums, seminars and workshops are examples of

+typical professional development activities.

+Time Recording Actual Time

+Methodology

+Item for Count N/A

 SUPPORT TO REGISTRATION

-Definition: Time spent in support of the Registration functional Centre, registering inpatients, resident or clients as required, usually during evenings or nights when registration staff are not on duty.
+Definition Time spent in support of the Registration functional Centre, registering inpatients, resident or clients as required, usually during evenings or nights when registration staff are not on duty.
+Includes travel (internal and external) related to the this activity.

+Time Recording Actual Time

+Methodology

+Item for Count N/A

 SUPPORT TO SWITCHBOARD

-Definition: Time spent manning facility switchboard, answering and directing telephone calls, paging, and responding to emergencies as required.
+Definition Time spent manning facility switchboard, answering and directing telephone calls, paging, and responding to emergencies as required.
+Includes travel (internal and external) related to this activity.

+Time Recording Methodology Actual Time

+Item for Count N/A